 Students with Disabilities: Individuals with disabilities must register with the Office for Students with Disabilities and submit to this instructor the memorandum from that office concerning necessary accommodations.
-The ADA office is located in Room 232 Stadium (phone: 392-7056).
+Disability Resource Center office is located in 001 Reid Hall.
 All course materials are available in alternative format upon request.
 UF Disabilities Resource Center https://drc.dso.ufl.edu/